 Balanus crenatus occurs in estuarine areas and is therefore adapted to variable salinity (Davenport, 1976).
 When subjected to sudden changes in salinity Balanus crenatus closes its opercular valves so that the blood is maintained temporarily at a constant osmotic concentration (Davenport, 1976).
 Early stages may be more sensitive than adults.
-Experimental culturing of Balanus crenatus eggs, found that viable nauplii larvae were obtained between 25-40‰ but eggs did not develop to viable larvae when held at salinities above 40‰ and only a small proportion (7%) of eggs exposed at later stages developed into viable nauplii and these were not vigorous swimmers (Barnes & Barnes, 1974).
-When exposed to salinities of 50‰, and 60‰ eggs exposed at an early developmental stage did not produce viable larvae and, again, only a small proportion of eggs (7% and 1%, respectively) exposed at a later developmental stage produced nauplii- these were deformed and probably non-viable.
-There was no larval development at 70‰ (Barnes & Barnes, 1974).
+Experimental culturing of Balanus crenatus eggs, found that viable nauplii larvae were obtained between 25-40% but eggs did not develop to viable larvae when held at salinities above 40% and only a small proportion (7%) of eggs exposed at later stages developed into viable nauplii and these were not vigorous swimmers (Barnes & Barnes, 1974).
+When exposed to salinities of 50%, and 60% eggs exposed at an early developmental stage did not produce viable larvae and, again, only a small proportion of eggs (7% and 1%, respectively) exposed at a later developmental stage produced nauplii- these were deformed and probably non-viable.
+There was no larval development at 70% (Barnes & Barnes, 1974).

 Sensitivity assessment.
 Some increases in salinity may be tolerated by the characterizing species however the biotope is considered to be sensitive to a persistent increase in salinity to >40 ppt (based on species distribution, Barnes & Barnes, 1974 & Edyvean & Ford (1984b).
-Resistance is therefore assessed as 'Low' and recovery as 'High' (following restoration of usual salinity).
-Sensitivity is therefore assessed as 'Low'.
+Therefore, resistance is assessed as 'Low' and resilience as 'High' (following the restoration of prior salinity) so that sensitivity is assessed as 'Low'.